Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 - Creating and expressing your own ideas and work

-- Seeking appropriate, approved assistance from outside sources or persons (e.g. tutors)
+- Seeking appropriate, approved assistance from outside sources or persons (e.g., tutors)

 - Performing with honesty during examinations, avoiding collusion, collaboration and/or the use of unauthorized resources

 Keene State College will not tolerate instances of academic dishonesty and will provide appropriate educational and punitive sanctions for violations of this policy.
-Sanctions may range from educational programs up to suspension and expulsion.
+Sanctions may range from educational programs up to academic suspension and academic expulsion.
 Academic dishonesty may include any cheating on academic work, plagiarism (either intentionally or unintentionally failing to properly document ideas or quotes from sources), and any dishonesty in regard to academic work.

 A Brief Overview of the Handling of Academic Honesty Policy Violations

-The College review of Academic Honesty Policy violations is an administrative process involving the student, the faculty members, and college administrators.
+The College review of Academic Honesty Policy violations is an administrative process involving the student, the faculty members, and College administrators.

 - Although all cases of academic dishonesty are serious, some are more serious than others.

-- The Assistant or Associate Dean will report the outcome to the Office of the Provost, where the reports will be kept on file.
-The reports, with appropriate supporting documentation, will be kept in the Provost’s “active” file for five years after a student either graduates or stops taking courses at the college, after which time the reports will be removed to an archival file.
+- The Associate Dean will report the outcome to the Office of the Provost, where the reports will be kept on file.
+The reports, with appropriate supporting documentation, will be kept in the Provost’s “active” file for five years after a student either graduates or stops taking courses at the College, after which time the reports will be removed to an archival file.
 Critical information from the cases will also be kept in the student’s file in the Office of the Dean of Students.